CenturyLinkCloud/PublicKB/Monitoring-Overview.md

 * The user must have access to the workspace where the monitored assets are configured.
 * The user should be at the organization level scope to access the Settings
-* Access to Cloud Application Manager, [Monitoring site](https://monitoring.cam.ctl.io/) options in the left side menu.
+* Access to Cloud Application Manager, [Monitoring Site](https://monitoring.cam.ctl.io/) options in the left side menu.

 ### Navigation

-When you first access the Cloud Application Manager Monitoring Site, you will land on the Events tab by default.
+When you first access the Cloud Application Manager Monitoring Site, you will land on the **Events** tab by default.
 The lefthand navigation contains each of the Monitoring Site components:

 * Dashboards
 * Events